 Popular blue varieties include "London Blue," "Swiss Blue," and "Sky Blue."
 London Blues have a dark steel blue or grayish blue color.
 Swiss Blues show a highly saturated greenish blue.
 As the name implies, Sky Blues show pale blue colors and may somewhat resemble aquamarines in hue and tone.

 Blue topaz is the most well-known and affordable type of topaz.
-These gems vary in price from $1-$27 per carat.
 London Blue tends to be more expensive than other blue colors.

 Blue topazes do occur naturally.
 Producers of blue topaz include Brazil, Zimbabwe, and, in the United States, Texas.

 Most topazes are known simply by their color — yellow topaz, blue topaz, etc. Reddish topazes have a trade name, imperial topaz, inspired by their association with the Russian Czars.
 These medium reddish orange to orange-red gems are incredibly rare and valuable.
 They make up less than half a percent of all gem-quality topazes found.

 However, there is some disagreement among gem traders over what colors should be classified as imperial topaz.
 Some gem traders limit the definition to medium reddish orange to orange-red.
 Others extend this range to include yellowish orange, orangey yellow, yellow with reddish pleochroism, and even pink.
 If you find imperial topaz for sale, confirm the specific color it shows.

 Imperial topaz is usually untreated, but some yellowish brown stones are heated to become reddish in color.
 A few stones may also be coated to achieve a desirable color.

 Second to imperials in values, sherry topazes have yellow brown to orange color.
 You might also find these gems sold under the trade name "precious topaz."

 These gems sometimes receive radiation treatments, but exposure to heat and sunlight may cause the colors to fade.